Understanding Concierge Medical Services for Physicians

 Essentially, recidivism becomes the elephant in the room; can a healthcare services delivery team positively affect the health outcome of the patient by providing value-based care rather than fee-for-service care?

 In fee-for-service models, the doctor provides limited services against reimbursement guidelines based on the resource-based relative value scale (RBRVS) by which Medicare reimburses physicians for services rendered.

 This concierge medicine model is not conducive to a patient’s health outcomes as the doctor must spend a limited time with patients regardless of their illness, condition, or disease.

 Concierge Medicine as Value-based Healthcare

 The trend toward concierge medicine by physicians for patients has come to life in a variety of healthcare delivery models.
-Physicians want the opportunity to guide and counsel patients towards better and improved healthcare results.
+Physicians want the opportunity to guide and counsel patients toward better and improved healthcare results.
 Patients certainly want and need more time with their healthcare provider.
-Patients regard their doctor as their life consultant guiding them on appropriate courses of action to improve health conditions.
+Patients regard their doctor as their life consultant guiding them on appropriate courses of action to improve their health conditions.